CWShelly/gen_rest/README.md

-A generic restaurant website built with vanilla Javascript, HTML5, and Bootstrap.
+A generic restaurant website built with JQuery, HTML5, and Bootstrap.